 - agreed to be accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work could be appropriately investigated and resolved.

 These widely accepted guidelines set a high standard.
 However there are no universally accepted standards for attributing authorship and there is great variation in practice among different disciplines, research fields and journals.

 This places most of the responsibility for decisions about authorship on the researchers who conducted the research reported in the publication.
 These decisions are best made early in each project and renegotiated regularly as necessary, to avoid misunderstanding and later disputes.

 Where the work has more than one author the researchers should also:

-- agree the contribution each will make to reporting the work and review this commitment regularly as the work progresses
+- agree among all authors the contribution each will make to reporting the work and authorship order, reviewing this commitment regularly as the work progresses

 - report the work fairly according to each author’s contribution, and neither omit, underplay nor overplay a contributor's input

-- comply with the definition of author and co-author given by the publication or by international organisations (eg International Committee of Medical Journal Editors)
+- comply with the definition of author and co-author given by the journal or by international organisations (eg International Committee of Medical Journal Editors, Committee on Publication Ethics).

 - provide a formal offer of authorship (which should be accepted or declined in writing) to those meeting the agreed definitions

-- maintain a file of all relevant signatures in case of disputes
+- maintain a file of all relevant signatures and correspondence (eg exchanges of emails, notes of meetings etc) in case of disputes.

 Only staff or students of the collegiate University, or those who have a formal affiliation to the University or a College (or those who were University staff or students, or had a formal affiliation when the research in question was conducted), should state in any journal submission that they are affiliated to the University or a College.